pa-nik/re-imagining-access/docs/index.md

 ### Whisper in a Python program

-To use Whisper as a library within a Python program, 4 lines of code are sufficient:
+To use Whisper as a library within a standalone Python program, 4 lines of code are sufficient:

 ```
 import whisper